Discover the best vegan restaurants London has to offer spanning a range of cuisines from burgers to bakeries.

 If you like it hot, try the Wan Za Noodles with spicy garlic wheat noodles with mushroom mince, braised soybeans and pak choi.
 But be warned, it’s not for the faint-hearted!

 159A Mare St, Hackney, London E8 3RD | mao-chow.com

 Itadaki Zen is a 100% vegan Japanese tapas restaurant, serving up all your favourite dishes all the way from Tokyo right here in London.

-Choose from delicious small plates for sharing such as Tofu Steak marinated in teriyaki sauce, Miso-glazed Aubergine, Vegan Gyoza and even Vegan Calamari served with tartar sauce.
+Choose from delicious small plates for sharing such as Tofu Steak marinated in teriyaki sauce, Miso-glazed Aubergine, Vegan Gyoza.
+You’ll even Vegan Calamari served with tartar sauce on the menu here!

 Alternatively, if you don’t like sharing, opt for a bigger dish such as Homemade Japanese Vegan Curry with rice and pickles, Miso Ramen or Bibimbap.

 And if you need something sweet after your meal, Itadaki Zen has daily special desserts such as Passionfruit Mochi and Matcha Affogato.

 139 King’s Cross Road, London, WC1X 9BJ | itadakizen-uk.com/london